As you know, Thalipeeth is one of the best breakfast dishes in India.

 Do let me know if you make this Bhajani recipe at home.

-And if you have any more questions, leave a comment below and I’ll try to answer it as soon as possible.
+And if you have any more questions, leave a comment below, and I’ll try to answer them as soon as possible.